 This section deals with the overall schemes of promotion in relation to different cadres of judicial officers and the breakup of vacancy for promotions of different kind.
 For the sake of convenience, the terms 'regular promotion', 'accelerated promotion' and 'direct recruitment' have been used uniformly.
 Regular promotion is the promotion where the judicial officers are promoted based on the principle of 'merit cum seniority' or based on the principle of 'seniority cum merit'.
-When the judicial officers are promoted based on the principle of 'merit', it is called accelerated promotion.
+When the judicial officers are promoted based on the principle of merit officers are promoted based on the principle of 'merit', it is called accelerated promotion.
 Some states use the term 'usual promotion' to mean regular promotion.
 'Direct recruitment' is the mode of recruitment where the posts are filled by way of direct appointment and not through in-cadre promotion.